neftaly/npm-subresource/README.md

 ## Preload
 Subresource operates at run-time, and caches lookups internally.
-There is, however, a (very minor) one-time blocking delay whenever a new resource is encountered.
+There is, however, a one-time blocking delay whenever a new resource is encountered.

 Pre-loading moves this delay from the event loop to init.

-**Note:** Pre-loading (or the planned async mode) is almost always unnecessary.
+**Note:** Pre-loading (or the planned async mode) is generally unnecessary.
-Use only if you are hashing hundreds of files; for thousands, try a build-time tool such as [grunt-sri](https://github.com/neftaly/grunt-sri).
+Also consider a build-time tool such as [grunt-sri](https://github.com/neftaly/grunt-sri).

 ```js
 var subresource = require("subresource"),